microsoft/typespec/packages/website/versioned_docs/version-latest/standard-library/rest/reference/js-api/index.md

 ▸ **$autoRoute**(`context`, `entity`): `void`

-`@autoRoute` enables automatic route generation for an operation, namespace, or interface.
+`@autoRoute` enables automatic route generation for an operation or interface.

 When applied to an operation, it automatically generates the operation's route based on path parameter metadata.
-When applied to a namespace or interface, it causes all operations under that scope to have auto-generated routes.
+When applied to an interface, it causes all operations under that scope to have auto-generated routes.

 #### Parameters